McMahonLab/blast2ani/Readme.md

 ```
 I named all of the output files with this scheme: metagenome-vs-SAG.blast

-#### Reformatting and filtering resulting BLAST files
+#### Reformatting, filtering, and pooling resulting BLAST files

-Reformatted the BLAST results to be more useful for me and then filtered them only keeping hits longer than 200bp and > 97.5 identity.
+Reformatted the BLAST results to be more useful for me.
+Then filtered them only keeping hits longer than 200bp and > 97.5 identity.
+Then I replaced the metagenome names with the month and year to pool the results by month.

 ##### Reformatting resulting BLAST files